Cathy Hopkins

-Cathy Hopkins (born January 23, 1953) is an English writer with over 70 published titles.
-She has recently been writing for the popular fiction market with The Kicking The Bucket List published in March 2017 by HarperCollins Dancing Over The Hill in January 2018 and Blast From the Past which was published in February 2019.
-Her latest book, A Vintage Friendship was published as an e book in August 2020, the paperback to follow in February, 2021.
+Cathy Hopkins (born 23 January 1953) is an English writer with over 70 published titles.
+She has written for fiction for children, teens and adults.

 Early life

 Hopkins was born in Manchester, but lived in Kenya from the age of five until she was eleven and her family returned to England.
 She also sang with a rock and roll band named Driving Rock and the Rockettes, which toured local colleges and universities as the warm-up band to groups such as Wizard and The Average White Band.

 Her late father wrote under the name Billy Hopkins.
 His titles include Our Kid, Kate's Story, High Hopes, Going Places, Anything Goes, Whatever Next, Tommy's World and Big Mama.

+Personal life

+Hopkins lives in Bath, South West England with her husband Steve and has 3 cats.
+She has five brothers.